-11 HUD Notice of Policy, Dec.
-18, 1998 Federal Register
+&lt;sup>2 HUD Notice of Policy, Dec.
+18, 1998 Federal Register.

-h.
-Two disabled individuals may be assigned a two-bedroom unit subject to the review and approval of a request for reasonable accommodation.

-i.
+- stringent approach in determining the appropriate unit size.
+To that extent, DHA will utilize a maximum occupancy standard of two persons per bedroom. - 2.
+The following principles govern the size of apartment for which a family will qualify.
+Generally, two people are expected to share a bedroom.
+The guidance below explains how DHA determines unit sizes to be assigned, but each family, not DHA, decides exactly who shares a bedroom.
+Units will be so assigned that: - a.
+At least one person must occupy each bedroom. - b.
+A maximum of two persons may occupy a bedroom or living/sleeping room. - c.
+A one-person family will be issued a one-bedroom unit. - d.
+Two youth per bedroom, unless they are of different gender. - e.
+Adults may be assigned a separate bedroom, unless reported as a spouse or as domestic partners. - f.
+A child (under 18 years of age) who is temporarily away from the home because of placement in foster care, or an adult member over age 18 who is a full-time student temporarily away at college is considered a member of the family. - g.
+A family that consists of a pregnant woman (with no other persons) shall be treated as a two-person family. - h.
+Two disabled individuals may be assigned a two-bedroom unit subject to the review and approval of a request for reasonable accommodation. - i.
 A bedroom may be allocated for an approved live-in aide to provide continuous medical assistance to a disabled family member.
 Since a live-in aide is one person, no additional bedrooms will be considered for the live-in aide's family.
 A live-in aide must not have another residence, but rather must live in the unit.
-Refer to number 3 below for additional guidance on live-in aides.
+Refer to number 3 below for additional guidance on live-in aides. - j.

-j.
 A bedroom will not be allocated to house furniture, and a bedroom will not be allocated for medical equipment unless it is verified necessary for a resident with a disability.
 DHA will conduct an inspection to determine that the size and type of medical equipment verified to be needed by the participant with a disability warrants an additional bedroom.
 For example, a participant will not be approved for an extra bedroom to house a folding wheelchair.
-DHA reserves the right to relax these occupancy standards at hard-to-lease properties.

-k.
-The local housing code of two persons per bedroom is the standard for the smallest apartment a family may be offered12.

-I. The largest apartment size that a family may be offered would be one bedroom per family member, considering family size and composition.

-3. The following principles govern the use of live-in aides.

-a.
-Live-in aide means a person who resides with one or more elderly persons, or near elderly persons, or persons with disabilities, who: 24 CFR §5.403 b.
-DHA's determination whether or not to permit the addition of a live-in aide to a public housing household shall be based upon verification that:
+DHA reserves the right to relax these occupancy standards at hard-to-lease properties. - k.
+The local housing code of two persons per bedroom is the standard for the smallest apartment a family may be offered. - I. The largest apartment size that a family may be offered would be one bedroom per family member, considering family size and composition. - 3.
+The following principles govern the use of live-in aides. - a.
+Live-in aide means a person who resides with one or more elderly persons, or near elderly persons, or persons with disabilities, who: 24 CFR §5.403 - 1) Is determined to be essential to the care and well-being of the persons;

-- 1) Is determined to be essential to the care and well-being of the persons; - 2) Is not obligated for the support of the persons; and - 3) Would not be living in the unit except to provide the necessary supportive services.

-- 1) The person to be assisted by the live-in aide qualifies as an individual with a disability as defined at 24 CFR §8.3; and - 2) there is a nexus between the individual's disability and the services that a live-in aide might reasonably provide.

-c.
-DHA shall notify the family of the decision to approve or deny the live-in aide in writing within 14 business days from the date all required documentation is provided.

-d.
-The family and live-in aide will be required to submit certifications:

-1) That the live-in aide is not obligated to support of the person(s) needing the care, and

-12 Individual apartments with very small or very large bedrooms or other specific situations that inhibit or encourage lower or higher levels of occupancy, may be permitted to establish lower or higher occupancy levels so long as the occupancy levels will not discriminate on the basis of familial status.
+Individual apartments with very small or very large bedrooms or other specific situations that inhibit or encourage lower or higher levels of occupancy, may be permitted to establish lower or higher occupancy levels so long as the occupancy levels will not discriminate on the basis of familial status.